 Easy Read is a way of presenting text in a highly simplified and visual way.
-It’s particularly designed for people with intellectual and learning disabilities, low English proficiency or low literacy.
+It’s particularly designed for people with intellectual and learning disabilities, and may also be useful for people with English as a second language, older people and people with low literacy.

 An Easy Read document is split into 2 columns.
 Images are placed on the left, paired with directly relevant text on the right.
 This image is carefully selected to help convey the meaning of the text.